tarunpx/pxdocs/content/reference/release-notes/_index.md

 ## 1.7.4

-* PWX-7142 - LIC: SuperMicro misinterpreted as VM [roblox]
+* PWX-7142 - LIC: SuperMicro misinterpreted as VM
 * PWX-7143 - LIC: Should hard-code "absolute maximums" into License evaluations
 * PWX-7214 - LIC: Goroutine leak at license watch re-supscription
 * PWX-7291 - Detect ssd based pools and mount with nossd if kernel version is less than 4.15